 Note: Don’t forget that you can also play Rift games with an Oculus Link-compatible USB cable and a VR-ready PC.
 Find out if your PC is ready for Link.
-There’s plenty of recent Rift games that are just waiting to be played through Link.
+There’s plenty of Rift games and SteamVR games that are just waiting to be played through Link.

-This list below is a great starting point if you’re looking to burn a single Benjamin, although you should definitely check out our list of the best and most rated Oculus Quest games now available, which also includes prices to help you whittle away your hard-earned cash.
+This list below is a great starting point if you’re looking to burn pretty close to a single Benjamin, although you should definitely check out our list of the best and most rated Oculus Quest games now available, which also includes prices to help you whittle away your hard-earned cash.

-Each genre section breaks down pretty close to $100 bucks, which includes games to get your heart pumping, shooter fans, puzzle nerds, and fantasy swordplay geeks.
+Each genre section breaks down pretty close to $100 bucks, which includes games to get your heart pumping, shooter fans, puzzle nerds, fantasy swordplay geeks, and much more.

 Music & Move